-Ruby’s dogality (in humans, we might call it personality) is extraordinarily lovely.
-She is humorous, playful, and she loves dogs and people.
+Pat Boggs and Kathy Lytle’s dogs are known for their excellent temperaments and Ruby is a credit to them.
+She is playful, mischievous and she loves everyone.
 She’s a wonderful companion.
-Her temperament is well balanced.
-She’s alert, watchful and aware of her environment, as would be expected from her breed.
+She’s very alert, watchful and aware of her environment, as is expected for her breed.

-Ruby was raised as a Recallers dog.
+Ruby was raised with Recallers.
 She’s achieved titles in Rally (RN both CKC and AKC) Obedience (PCD) and Agility (ADC)

-She’s done well in the show ring.
-With a novice owner/handler, she achieved her Canadian Championship in Fall, 2017 and gathered points towards her Grand Championship in Spring 2018, all in limited showing.
-She was Best of Opposite, 4 days in a row at the Northern Alberta Canine Association shows, and Select bitch at the Canadian National Specialty, June 2, 2018.
+She’s also done well in the conformation show ring.
+She achieved her Canadian Championship in Fall, 2017 and gathered points towards her Grand Championship in Spring 2018, all in limited showing.
+She was Best of Opposite, 4 days in a row at the Northern Alberta Canine Association shows, and Select Bitch at the Canadian National Specialty, June 2, 2018.

-If you think you would be interested in one of Ruby’s puppies from this litter, please fill out the form below.
-Please be aware, I will favour people who are committed to positive reinforcement based, current best practices in animal training.
+If you think you might be interested in one of Ruby’s puppies from this litter, please fill out the form below.
+I will look most kindly upon people who are open to positive reinforcement based, current best practices in animal training.